AshAvalanche/ash-docs/docs/console/index.md

 ## Overview

 The Ash Console is the one-stop shop for **Appchain development and operation** on Avalanche.
-It allows you to manage your validators, create Subnets and monitor your network **on your own infrastructure** (AWS, GCP and Azure are supported).
+It allows you to manage your validators, create Subnets and monitor your network **on your own infrastructure** (AWS, GCP and Azure are supported during the public **beta**).

 :::info
 Most of the components powering the Ash Console are [**open-source**](https://github.com/AshAvalanche/).